Rural Homes

 Oil Heating: Current Standard with Uncertain Future

 Modern condensing oil boilers achieve 90%+ efficiency.
 Installation costs range from £2,500 to £7,500, with annual running costs between £1,200 and £3,000.
-However, government policy aims to reduce oil heating by 80% before 2035.
+Government policy aims to reduce oil heating by 80% before 2035.

-Heat Pumps: Government-Preferred Alternative
+Heat Pumps: The Government-Preferred Alternative

 LPG: The Middle Ground